pzelnip/codependentcodrbase/Readme.md

 a new blog post really made for some long builds.

 Those packages almost never change, so I pulled that stuff out into the Dockerfile you find here in this repo.
-This gets built nightly by Travis, and pushed to Dockerhub.
 I then use that built image as the base image for CDC builds, which speeds up my build times for that repo.